PSZSPT: a joint Planck and SPT-SZ cluster catalog: The PSZSPT cluster catalog

-In summary, the differences between this implementation of MMF3 and the implementation used for the official \Planck\ catalogues are: the partial sky coverage (SPT-SZ footprint instead of all-sky), the pixel size of the maps (0.43~arcmin instead of 1.72~arcmin), the orientation of the tangential maps (equatorial pole at north instead of Galactic pole at north), the filter transfer function for the SPT-SZ maps, the merging separation (2.5~arcmin instead of 10~arcmin), the removal of bright point sources (made for SPT-SZ and \Planck\ data on tangential maps instead of all-sky maps for \Planck).
+In summary, the differences between this implementation of MMF3 and the implementation used for the official \Planck\ catalogs are as follows: the partial sky coverage (SPT-SZ footprint instead of all-sky); the pixel size of the maps (0.43~arcmin instead of 1.72~arcmin); the orientation of the tangential maps (equatorial pole to the north instead of the Galactic pole to the north); the filter transfer function for the SPT-SZ maps; the merging separation (2.5~arcmin instead of 10~arcmin); and the removal of bright point sources (made for SPT-SZ and \Planck\ data on tangential maps instead of all-sky maps for \Planck).

-We fix the detection threshold $q_{\rm thres}$ to 5 for our joint catalogue.
-We additionally apply the SPT-SZ boundary mask and the \Planck\ cluster union mask (which keeps the 85\% cleanest part of the sky).
-We thus obtain a catalogue of 419 detections.
-In Sect.~\ref{sec:identification}, we identify our detections with known clusters, and we present the completeness of our catalogue in Sect.~\ref{sec:completeness}.
+We fixed the detection threshold $q_{\rm thres}$ to 5 for our joint catalog.
+We additionally applied the SPT-SZ boundary mask and the \Planck\ cluster union mask (which keeps the 85\% cleanest part of the sky).
+We thus obtain a catalog of 419 detections.
+In Sect.~\ref{sec:identification}, we identify our detections with known clusters, and we present the completeness of our catalog in Sect.~\ref{sec:completeness}.